Vacations in Vancouver Island, British Columbia

 Wine tasting is one of the top things to do on Vancouver Island.
 This place has been making wine since the 1920s.
 They started with fruity wines, and now they've got a whole range – everything from honey wine to some excellent grape wines.
 As you travel from Comox Valley to Sooke, you'll find about 30 intimate little wineries.
 Similar to the vineyards in Italy, many here are run by families, creating a wholesome and inviting experience.
 Imagine sitting down and having the owner's son or daughter pouring you a glass and chatting about the vineyard's history.

-In Comox Valley, the wines are fresh and flavorful – plus, there's even a winery owned by the director of Titanic, James Cameron.
+In Comox Valley, the wines are fresh and flavourful – plus, there's even a winery owned by the director of Titanic, James Cameron.
 Head to Central Island, and you'll get to taste some crisp white wines and deep reds.
 In the Cowichan Valley, it isn't just about great wine; it's a treat for the eyes with art-filled wineries and a buzzing local scene.
 And if you drive around the South Island in the summer, you'll pass by cute little farm stands where you can grab fresh eggs or pies, often using an "honor box" system to pay.

 Pacific Rim National Reserve Park